Code-Institute-Submissions/fpatrick-p5gh_JanResub/README.md

 Gamerhood is an e-commerce website focused on providing the best gaming products and merchandise to the gaming community.
 The name "Gamerhood" represents the idea of a community where all gamers belong and can find everything they need to enhance their gaming experience.

-Our website offers a wide range of products including gaming consoles, video games, gaming accessories, and gamer-themed apparel.
-We are dedicated to providing our customers with the latest products at competitive prices, as well as excellent customer service.
+The website offers a wide range of products including gaming consoles, video games, gaming accessories, and gamer-themed apparel.
+We are dedicated to providing customers with the latest products at competitive prices, as well as excellent customer service.

-We understand that gaming is more than just a hobby, it's a lifestyle.
-That's why we've created Gamerhood, a place where gamers can come together, share their passion, and find everything they need to take their gaming to the next level.
+Gaming is more than just a hobby, it's a lifestyle.
+That's why Gamerhood was created, a place where gamers can come together, share their passion, and find everything they need to take their gaming to the next level.

 Live link: https://gamerhood.herokuapp.com/